plugorgau/plugorgau.github.io/content/events/2018/matrix.md

 ---
-title: "August Talk: What is the Matrix? by Eamonn Collins"
+title: "August Talk: What is the Matrix?"
 date: 2018-08-14T18:00:00+08:00
+presenters:
+  - Michael Collins
 ---

 What is the 'Matrix'?
 What features does it have?
 What is 'PerthChat'